 What to Buy With Your Vodka

-The right beans matter more than the vodka.
+The beans matter more than the vodka.
 For most applications, Madagascar Bourbon vanilla beans are the standard — warm, creamy, classic vanilla flavor.
-Tahitian beans are more floral and work well in lighter recipes.
-Indonesian beans are stronger and more affordable for large batches.
+Grade B (extract-grade) beans have lower moisture content but the same or higher vanillin concentration, and cost less.

 Bottom Line